Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 2) Sandals South Coast (Whitehouse)

-If you’re looking for a romantic overwater villa in Jamaica, Sandals South Coast may be for you.
-Even the dock connecting the bungalows is shaped like a heart.
+If you’re looking for an uber-romantic overwater villa in Jamaica, Sandals South Coast fits the bill.

 Your villa features a spacious swim-up patio with a soaking tub for two to take the romance up another notch.
 After your tub soak, lounge in the overwater hammock and let the cool breeze tickle your skin.